Gokul-4072/M2_Store-Visitor-Control/5_Report/README.md

 This Project is useful in developing countries and this project has a bright future.
 This project helps us to control the light of a room automatically and counts the number of persons/visitors entering and leaving the room.
 By using this circuit and proper power supply we can implement various applications such as fans, tube lights, etc

+## OBJECTIVES:

+* This project is built on the connecting of several components with an Arduino microcontroller, such as sensors, motors, and so on.
+People can be counted in both directions using this counter.

+* This circuit can be used to count the number of people entering a store at the entrance gate, and it can also count the number of people leaving the hall by decrementing the count at the same gate or exit gate, depending on the location of the sensors in the store, and show number of people inside the store.

 ## COMPONENTS: